 Retrospective analysis of MRI studies demonstrating novel lesions has postulated that these novel lesions reflect a delaminating infraspinatus tendon injury with differential retraction of the transverse and oblique components (Figure 25).32 However, a review of the current literature demonstrates a lack of consensus on the precise location of this injury with regard to whether failure occurs at the myotendinous junction or distal tendon with tendon delamination.
 These lesions may be occult on arthroscopy when the deep oblique tendon fibers are intact, as well as on bursoscopy when the superficial transverse tendon fibers are intact.

-Delaminated rotator cuff tears have been associated with impaired tendon healing following repair as compared to non-delaminated tears.33,34,35 However, the presence of delamination may be a confounding rather than an independent risk factor for the failure of cuff healing36 as some studies have shown similar clinical outcomes between repairs of delaminated and non-delaminated tears.35-36 Regardless, the identification of tendon delamination remains important whether it is accomplished by a radiologist at the time of interpretation of the MRI study or by an orthopedic surgeon during arthroscopy as its presence may influence the surgical technique.
+Delaminated rotator cuff tears have been associated with impaired tendon healing following repair as compared to non-delaminated tears.33,34,35 However, the presence of delamination may be a confounding rather than an independent risk factor for the failure of cuff healing36 as some studies have shown similar clinical outcomes between repairs of delaminated and non-delaminated tears.35-36 Regardless, the identification of tendon delamination remains important whether it is accomplished by a radiologist at the time of interpretation of the MRI study or by an orthopaedic surgeon during arthroscopy as its presence may influence the surgical technique.
 Some delaminating tears have demonstrated a synovial lining, suggesting that curetting should be performed prior to suture repair to facilitate healing.24 Additionally, in the setting of delamination, some surgeons preferentially utilize mini-open rather than fully arthroscopic techniques37 or would perform a double layered repair of the superficial and deep tendon layers rather than a single row repair.28-29

 Ligaments connect bone to bone, demonstrating a collagen architecture that is similar to that of tendons, with most of the collagen bundles oriented along the long axis of the ligament, in the general direction of the tensile forces applied to the ligament.
 The main differences in composition are a higher proteoglycan and water content and lower collagen content in ligaments relative to tendons.
 Additionally, the collagen structure in ligaments tends to be slightly less uniform, with more of a weaving pattern of the collagen bundles.38